Chapter One: The Eagle

 Her eyes flutter as she whispers.
 “Lusia…”

-“Well Lusia, it will be a long night.
+“It will be a long night, Lusia.
 Get some rest, and I will provide more help tomorrow.”

 Soon, she slips into a deep sleep and I decide to do the same.
 As soon as the sun shines over the sandy hills, I will take her home to Alamut for aid.